Moraga Estate: Location

 It is located on Moraga Drive in Moraga Canyon along the western edge of the upscale neighborhood of Bel Air in Los Angeles, California.
 Moraga Canyon was already home to wild grapes, as noted by Fr.
 Juan Crespí (1721–1782) in his diary during the expedition of Gaspar de Portolà (1716–1784) in August 1769.
 It is barely five miles from the Pacific Ocean, and 600 to 900 feet in elevation.
 It can be seen from Interstate 405 and from the J. Paul Getty Museum.

 History

 It was owned by film director Victor Fleming (1889-1949), who used it as a horse ranch in the 1930s and 1940s.
 Frequent guests to Fleming's estate were Clark Gable, Vivien Leigh, Ingrid Bergman and Spencer Tracy.

-In 1959, it was purchased by Thomas V. Jones, who served as chief executive of the Northrop Corporation for thirty years, and his wife Ruth.
+In 1959, it was purchased by Thomas V. Jones, who was chief executive of the Northrop Corporation for thirty years, and his wife Ruth.
 They turned the estate into a vineyard, by planting a terraced vineyard in 1978.
 In 1986, they purchased additional adjacent land to expand the vineyard.
 In 2005, new winery facilities were built on site.

 In 2013, it was purchased by Rupert Murdoch, chairman and chief executive officer of the News Corporation, after he saw an advertisement in a newspaper he owns, The Wall Street Journal.